vvvlcb/ML4EO_Pipeliner/README.md

 It helps users:

-- Acquire and process Earth observation imagery without writing any code.
+- Acquire and process Earth observation imagery in real time without writing any code.
 - Build time-series datasets over a selected area of interest.
 - Run source, index, and machine learning model tools online.
 - View output layers on a map.